 Electricity

-Repair category 1
+Repair category 2

 Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IEE regulations.
-Some sockets have been installed to skirtings.
-Further advice will be available from a NICEIC/SELECT registered electrician.

 Gas

 Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Notes No significant defects evident.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

-Water, plumbing and bathroom fittings
+The Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.
 Seals around bath and shower areas are frequently troublesome.
 Failure to seals can result in dampness and decay within hidden areas of the property.

 Heating and hot water

 Repair category 1

+Notes No significant defects evident.

-Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.

 Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.